Course Outline

 Machine Translated

-Approach tailored by the trainer, with a pace perfectly suited to the group.
-Focus on the most important and practical topics, those that will be directly applicable.
+The trainer's approach, the tempo perfectly adjusted to the group.
+Focus on the most important and practical topics, those that will be useful in practice.
 Listening to the group's needs.
-Excellent preparation.
+Very good preparation.

 Jakub Dziekan - PZU S.A.